 Parents/guardian may appeal our decision to withdraw a student due to failure to adhere to the Admission Attendance Policy.
-A written appeal must be sent to the Executive Director via email by close of business (4PM) the next day after receiving the withdrawal notification.
-The Executive Director reserves the right to grant or deny re-enrollment based on the information provided in the appeal process.
+A written appeal must be sent to the Section Director and Executive Director via email by close of business (4PM) the next day after receiving the withdrawal notification.
+The Section Director and/or Executive Director reserves the right to grant or deny re-enrollment based on the information provided in the appeal process.